 Q: What are the adverse event reporting requirements for manufacturers of medical devices under an EUA?

-A: Each Emergency Use Authorization (EUA) includes Conditions of Authorization which specify the adverse event reporting requirements for each authorized device.
+A: Each Emergency Use Authorization (EUA) includes Conditions of Authorization which specify the adverse event reporting requirements for authorized devices.
 Generally, each EUA includes the requirement that the EUA holder, and in many cases device user facilities using the authorized device, follow the reporting requirements stated in 21 CFR Part 803, including the submission of Medical Device Reports (MDRs) for reportable adverse events.
 Please refer to the corresponding EUA letter for the particular reporting requirements for a given authorized device.
 In general, manufacturers, importers, and device user facilities should refer to the EUA for specific products for their reporting obligations under 21 CFR Part 803.
 Device user facilities can submit MDRs for EUA devices via the same mechanisms they use for non-EUA devices.

 Medical device reporting under 21 CFR Part 803 generally requires reporting of deaths, serious injuries, and malfunctions that have, may have, or would be likely to cause or contribute to a death or serious injury.
 For more information regarding adverse event reporting for authorized medical devices, please refer to Section III.E.2 of the FDA guidance document, Emergency Use Authorization of Medical Products and Related Authorities.
 General information about reporting MDRs under 21 CFR Part 803 can be found on FDA’s webpage: Mandatory Reporting Requirements: Manufacturers, Importers and Device User Facilities.

 Q: How do manufacturers submit an MDR for their medical devices?

-A: Under FDA regulations, manufacturers must submit MDRs electronically.
-As described in FDA’s guidance document, Questions and Answers about eMDR - Electronic Medical Device Reporting, manufacturers submit these reports using the FDA’s Electronic Medical Device Reporting (eMDR) system.
-Submission of MDRs using the eMDR pathway involves creation of an account capable of submitting reports to the FDA-wide Electronic Submissions Gateway and the completion of FDA Form 3500A in electronic format to capture the event information.
+A: FDA has established an Electronic Medical Device Reporting (eMDR) system, as described in FDA’s guidance document, Questions and Answers about eMDR - Electronic Medical Device Reporting.
+Submission of MDRs using the eMDR system involves creating an account capable of submitting reports to the FDA-wide Electronic Submissions Gateway and the completion of FDA Form 3500A in electronic format to capture the event information.